OsamaElnagar/OsamaElnagar/README.md

 ###

-<h2 align="left">I'm Osama M. Elnaggar from Egypt<br><br>- 🔭 I’m working as Cross-Platform Mobile App developer<br>- 📚 I'm currently learning deeper in Flutter and going along in Backend world with PHP & Laravel<br>- ⚡ In my free time I read books and being sad of time lost on scrolling social media apps.</h2>
+<h2 align="left">I'm Osama M. Elnaggar from Egypt<br><br>- 🔭 I’m working as Cross-Platform Mobile App developer<br>- 📚 I'm currently learning deeper in Flutter and going along in Backend with PHP and Laravel<br>- 💬 Ask me about anything related to Flutter, Dart, and Firebase</h2>

 ###